masc-ucsc/docs/docs/pyrope/04-variables.md

 # Variables and types

 A variable is an instance of a given type.
 The type may be inferred from use.
-The basic types are Boolean, lambda, Integer, Range, and String.
+The basic types are Boolean, function, Integer, Range, and String.
 All those types can be combined with tuples.